martinheidegger/conf-cal/README.md

 - Event Title/Description/Presenter
 - Automatic Breaks Calculation _(times between the slots are automatically breaks)_
 - Automatic Slot Calculation _(just enter the times and it can figure out the slots)_
+- Automatically generates IDs for each entry that can be overridden _(to preserve deep links even when data changes)_

 You can process this format with a **very lightweight** Node JS library.